dominique-mueller/react-material-ui-deepmerge-issue-reproduction/README.md

 ## Details

-I customize the `<Tooltip />` component, either using the `PopperProsp` prop directly or by customizing the default `PopperPros` value in the global theme using `defaultProps`.
+I customize the `<Tooltip />` component, either using the `PopperProps` prop directly or by customizing the default `PopperPros` value in the global theme using `defaultProps`.
 Now, if I choose to use an arrow (`arrow` props set to `true`) and decide to define custom popper.js modifiers (e.g. `computeStyle` or `offset`), the arrow does not get placed properly.